-Melody Rush, a lab technician in UMass Medical School’s New England Newborn Screening Program, was honored as an Unsung Heroine in a packed Statehouse ceremony June 17 for braving a blizzard to pick up a newborn baby’s blood sample and helping save her life.
+Melody Rush, a lab technician in UMass Medical School’s New England Newborn Screening Program, said during an episode on The Weather Channel that she didn’t expect to feel so much fear when she ventured out in a blizzard to pick up a newborn baby’s blood sample, which helped save the infant’s life.

 The Weather Channel will air the story of Melody Rush, a lab technician in UMass Medical School’s New England Newborn Screening Program who braved a blizzard to pick up a newborn baby’s blood sample and helped save her life, in an episode of the “So You think You’d Survive?” series at 10 p.m.
 Nov.
 19.

 Today the Massachusetts Executive Office of Health and Human Services announced the launch of MassOptions – a 7-day a week, free service aimed at simplifying access to long-term services and supports for the elderly, individuals with disabilities and their caregivers throughout the Commonwealth.

 A national study led by UMass Medical School shows that men with disabilities are more likely to report being victims of sexual violence over their lifetimes than men without disabilities, according to Boston Magazine’s Hub Health.
 Researchers concluded that sexual assault prevention needs to include the disabled community.

 Medicare plans can increase their federal Star Ratings by implementing an effective Medication Therapy Management (MTM) program, UMass Medical School Clinical Program Director Bonnie Greenwood, PharmD, BCPS, wrote in an editorial for Managed Healthcare Executive.